Arif5533/Graduate-admission-outcomes-forecasting/README.md

 ```
 #Exploratory Data Analysis
-##To visualize the distribution of selected features, the following code generates histograms:
+-** To visualize the distribution of selected features, the following code generates histograms:

 ```bash
 import matplotlib.pyplot as plt